Codecademy/docs/documentation/content-standards.md

 ### File Hosting

-If you'd like to include an image, video, gif, or other file in your entry, please upload it to the [media-file-hosting folder](https://github.com/Codecademy/codepedia-content/tree/main/media-file-hosting).
+If you'd like to include an image, video, gif, or other file in your entry, please upload it to the [/media folder](https://github.com/Codecademy/docs/tree/main/media).
 That way we'll never have any broken links!

 ### I've read all the content standards.
 Now what?

-Check out the [encyclopedia entry template](https://github.com/Codecademy/codepedia-content/blob/main/documentation/encyclopedia-entry-template.md) and  [glossary entry template](https://github.com/Codecademy/codepedia-content/blob/main/documentation/glossary-entry-template.md) in this folder.
-Then put your name next to an entry in [the assignment sheet](https://docs.google.com/spreadsheets/d/1e31MNRVTo5VijcuPFjqWymw8_A1BbShGEW_LuCqXZZA/edit#gid=0) and submit your entry via a pull request!
+Check out the [encyclopedia entry template](https://github.com/Codecademy/docs/blob/main/documentation/entry-template.md) and [term entry template](https://github.com/Codecademy/docs/blob/main/documentation/term-entry-template.md) in this folder.
+And start looking for concepts that are currently missing in Codecademy Docs.

-For a refresher on how to make a pull request, refer to the [*How do I contribute?*](https://github.com/Codecademy/codepedia-content#how-do-i-contribute) section of the README.
+For a refresher on how to make a pull request, refer to the [Contribution Guide](https://github.com/Codecademy/docs/CONTRIBUTING.md).